 In what seemed like an age but was probably just a split second I gazed at the seal on the surface of the water.
 Suddenly my bass popped out of the seals grips.
 I continued reeling.
 The seal wasn’t caught on my lure, he was just trying to nick my catch.
 I reeled like crazy, as the stealing seal chased after my bass.

 As I got the fish to the bottom of rocks we were fishing off, I cranked the reel and got the fish airborne.
 Finally out of the seals grasp.
 The seal sat at the bottom of the ledge looking with what I took to be an angry seal facial expression as what he thought would be his bass supper, became mine.

 My friend grabbed the line and we hauled the bass up.
 Luckily after all this drama he was a descent size fish at 47cm and well over the 36cm legal landing size.
+Sometimes finding the best fishing gear can be such a nightmare.
+Thank god for total fishing tackles gear.
+This one stop shop has helped find a good amount of great quality fishing gear.
 I haven’t caught and kept a bass in ages and with the poor fella having several puncture wounds on his tail from where the seal had bit him, I decided to dispatch him humanely, keep him and cook him up for tea.